 Valuable information on the promise and peril of pregnancy in women with Turner Syndrome

 American Society of Reproductive Medicine: Increased maternal cardiovascular mortality associated with pregnancy in women with Turner Syndrome white paper online CME

 "Alone On A Path Shared By Many", is a New York Times article that was published depicting the poignant journey of discovery.

 Meet, author and TS patient, Allison Amend in a video interview.

 PORTRAIT of me, 2005: New Yorker, writer, age 31.
 I had a new boyfriend, an agent excited about my novel and a new college teaching job.
 I was finally approaching happiness, even if I had taken the scenic route.
 I should have been running victory laps.
 Here’s what happened instead: I got sick. read article

 Let me introduce myself….
 My name is JoLynn Backes, and I am a 33 year old woman diagnosed with Turner Syndrome when I was 6.
 Right now I am living in Poughkeepsie, NY with my husband.
-We are expecting a baby boy in January, and that brings me to the point of why I’m writing.
+We were blessed with a baby boy through IVF.

 Infertility is one of the hardest issues that TS women have to face.
 What makes it even more difficult is there is not a lot of information readily available to help us sort out our options, or help us through the process whatever we decide.
 To help raise awareness and advocacy around infertility issues TS women face, the Turner Syndrome Foundation and I would like to hear your stories.
 Did you go through the IVF process?
 How did you decide?
 What was it like for you?
 Did you adopt?
 How did you decide to go that route?
 What was that process like?
 Did you and your partner decide your best option was to forgo parenthood?
 How did you make peace with that?